 SECTION 10 – Conflict of Interest

-Every Board member shall disclose any conflict or possible conflict of interest that an individual may have either personally or through a partnership, affiliation, association or corporation which the individual is associated with on an non-arms-length basis.
+Every Board member shall disclose any conflict or possible conflict of interest that an individual may have either personally or through a partnership, affiliation, association, or corporation which the individual is associated with on an non-arms-length basis.
 Such apparent or perceived conflicts shall be decided on by a simple majority vote of those members of the Board in attendance at such a meeting where the possible conflict is disclosed.

 ARTICLE VII – AFFILIATION